 For most, the walk up to the restaurant with fabulous views over the bay and your yacht is enough.

-For the more adventurous, there is a walk up and over the hill to the deserted village of Kaya Koyu, once inhabited by Greeks. a great place to kayak around the bay and explore the area.
+If you are more adventurous, you can follow the path up and &the hill to the deserted village of Kaya Koyu, once inhabited by Greeks.
+It is fun to kayak around the bay and explore the area.

 After a great day on the water you will arrive at the scenic town of Kalkan.
 The pretty harbour has a Yacht Club which is the perfect place to sip a cocktail and watch the sun go down before heading off for dinner at one of the many restaurants.